By Matt Smith and Joseph Menn

 While other countries will sign the treaty on Friday, the absence of so many of the largest economies means that the document, already watered down to suit much of the West, will have little practical force.
-"It will bring some legal concerns between countries that have and haven't signed the treaty," said a South American delegate who declined to be identified.

 Though technologists who had raised alarms about the proceedings preferred no deal to one that would have legitimized more government censorship and surveillance, the failure to reach an accord could increase the chance that the Internet will work very differently in different regions.

 “Maybe in the future we could come to a fragmented Internet,” delegate Andrey Mukhanov, a top international official at Russia’s Ministry of Telecom and Mass Communications, told Reuters.
 “That would be negative for all, and I hope our American, European colleagues come to a constructive position.”

 Delegates from the United States and other holdout countries said they would continue to press at other international gatherings for unified support of what they call a “multi-stakeholder model,” in which private industry groups set standards and play a large role in the development of the medium.